marckassay/AirDatabase/README.md

 The AirDatabase project was and will continue to be developed with unit tests.
 AirDatabase-unit-test contains all unit tests for this project.

 ### Roadmap: Short-term
-* Have AirDatabase to be used in Flash projects too.
-* Create an Apache Ant build script so that it will output a Flex and Flash SWC file.
 * Allow databases to be encrypted.

 ### Roadmap: Long-term